yousefelassal/quote-cron/README.md

 > The will to win, the desire to succeed, the urge to reach your full potential... these are the keys that will unlock the door to personal excellence.

 > He who knows others is wise.
 He who knows himself is enlightened.

+> Something opens our wings.
+Something makes boredom and hurt disappear.
+Someone fills the cup in front of us: We taste only sacredness.